TechsCode/UltraPermissionsWiki/2-Installation/2-multi.md

 * Restart your Server

 After you have repeated that process for every Server, Ultra Permissions should now be fully functional!

+For the people that have already setup permissions and groups you need to run the folowing command!
+**/upc Transfer File MySQL**

 If Ultra Permissions did not connect please follow the steps below.

 <br />